fivetran/dbt_fivetran_log/README.md

 ```

-> Declaring each source table is necessary due to how the `union_source_tables()` macro works.
+> Note: Declaring each source table is necessary due to how the `union_source_tables()` macro works.
 In each of the staging models, the macro will:
 > 1. Iterate through the declared sources and their tables
 > 2. Verify that the source's database has a relation matching the given `table_name`.
 This verification step is required because the `transformation` and `trigger_table` tables will only exist if you've created a transformation in that destination.
 > 3. Union the matching tables